IBM SPSS Statistics (or “SPSS” for short) is super easy software for editing and analyzing data.

 Example: a median income of $2,500 means that 50% of all people earn less and 50% earn more than that amount.

-A null hypothesis is a precise statement about a population that we try to reject with sample data.
+A null hypothesis is an exact statement about a population that we try to reject with sample data.

-SPSS FILTER excludes a selection of cases from all subsequent analyses until you switch it off.
+SPSS FILTER excludes a selection of cases from all subsequent analyses until you switch it off again.

 Using a filter comes down to creating a (new) filter variable and activating it.
 This tutorial shows the easy way to do so and points out some nice alternatives as well.